 - What happens if I overdose (Ethamolin)?

-- What should I avoid while receiving ethanolamine oleate (Ethamolin)?
+- What should I avoid after receiving ethanolamine oleate (Ethamolin)?

 - What other drugs will affect ethanolamine oleate (Ethamolin)?

 What happens if I miss a dose (Ethamolin)?

 Since ethanolamine oleate is given by a healthcare professional in an emergency setting, you are not likely to miss a dose.